 Happy Thanksgiving!
 After our neighborhood was spared from fire and evacuations in the Woolsey fires two weeks ago, being Thankful is an understatement!

 Sunday morning I did what I always do when making a decision, I go deep and go with my gut.
 We were going.
-It usually takes about an hour and 15 minutes to get to Ojai from our house.
+It usually takes about an hour and 15 minutes to get to Ojai from my house.
 It took us three hours.
-We drove through smoke, we got lost, the GSP was worthless and kept trying to get us back to roads that were closed.
-We drove through a town called Filmore which led us to a mountain pass that looked like Mars, sand was blowing at us and the car was being pelted with tumble weeds!
-We later found out it was a rock quary.
+We drove through smoke, passed flames, we got lost, the GSP was worthless and kept trying to get us back to roads that were closed.
+We drove through a town called Filmore which led us to a mountain pass that looked like Mars.
+Sand was blowing at us and the car was being pelted with tumble weeds!
+Tumble weeds!!!
+We later found out we drove through a rock quary.
 We had no cell service.
 Fortunately I grabbed crackers, water and bananas on the way out the door.
 It was both hilarious and scary.
 But we made it!
 None the worse for wear.
-Here we are on the most magnificent property.
+Here we are on the most magnificent property called Patina Farm.
 Notice my new do?
 (Left 7 inches on the cutting room floor.)

 Starting with my favorite, Patina Farm, which 5 years ago was just a vacant lot!
 This gorgeous masterpiece is the result of one couples vision, the husband is an architect and the wife is a designer, what a combination, every detail was just gorgeous.
 Building a house is like any other art form, you have to conceive it in your mind and then take it step by step.
 This house was truly a work of art.